wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

+= 2.2.8 =
+* Excel IQuery export now takes standard shortcode options
+* New "header=false" in table type short codes and IQuery will avoid showing the header.

 = 2.2.7 =
 * Bug Fix: Fix to match change to Contact Form 7 version 3.1 where uploaded files were not being saved to the database.